 Other Fair Trade Products that are Kosher for Passover

-Equal Exchange unflavored coffees and teas (those without oils) do not need to be specifically approved as "Kosher for Passover" if purchased before the holiday.
+Equal Exchange unflavored coffees (those without oils) do not need to be specifically approved as "Kosher for Passover" if purchased before the holiday.

 Bags of Organic Caffeinated Unflavored Coffee:

 Organic African Roots, Organic Breakfast Blend, Organic Colombian, Organic Ethiopian, Organic French Roast, Organic Love Buzz, Organic Midnight Sun, Organic Mind, Body, and Soul

 You may choose to add a free packet when you order a case of any chocolate products for Passover (including a box of 150 minis).
 The packet contains: 3 educational flyers, 3 JFTP brochures, and 12 Kosher for Passover stickers to affix to your chocolate bars.
 Type in item # 46221 with the number of packets you want, or ask your EE Customer Service Representative over the phone.
 If you find that you need additional stickers, flyers, or brochures, you may request these items from Customer Service at 774-776-7366.